 We read today, “And the word became flesh and dwelt among us, and we have seen his glory, the glory as of the only Son from the Father, full of grace and truth” [v.14].
 God’s word of foreknowledge had “become flesh” – it was all God’s doing.
-What in the beginning was God’s word, his plan, brought life and light to the world and ultimately it was made flesh in the person of his Son who came to speak God’s message as we will see most clearly as we read John’s Gospel this month.
+What was in the beginning was God’s word, his plan, and it brought life and light to the world and ultimately it was made flesh in the person of his Son who came to speak God’s message as we will see most clearly as we read John’s Gospel.

-John the Baptist testifies of Jesus, “Behold the Lamb of God, who takes away the sin of the world!” [v.29] The world has just celebrated (?)
-Easter, but for most it is a meaningless celebration.
-But for those who know his voice.
-They will say, as Nathaniel said to him, “… you are the Son of God!
-You are the king of Israel” [v.49] And one day (how soon now?) he will return to be king, not just of Israel, but of the whole world.
+John the Baptist testifies of Jesus, “Behold the Lamb of God, who takes away the sin of the world!” [v.29] The world is about to celebrate Easter but for most it is a meaningless celebration, but those who know his voice will say, as Nathaniel said to him, “… you are the Son of God!
+You are the king of Israel” [v.49] And one day he will return to be king, not just of Israel, but of the whole world.

 We must take into our hearts the point made in v.12, “But to all who did receive him, who believed in his name, he gave the right to become children of God.”
-Let us receive him and the way we start (or have started) is to confess our faith – from our hearts, not just our head, and be baptised.
+Let us receive him and the way we start (or have started) is to confess our faith and be baptised.